biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Introduction

+In this paper we present the work executed on BioHackrXiv during the Elixir Biohackathon in Paris, 2022.
+Over thirty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
+The goal was to further improve deployment and takeup of the web service and to set a roadmap for improving the workflow and explore integration of EuropePMC, OpenCitation and Zenodo services (cite?).

 [BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests.
-So far, some 30 papers by XX authors have been published through this system and with the amount of biohackathons and codefests increasing we expect this type of reporting and publishing to continue.

-In this paper we present the work executed on BioHackrXiv during the Elixir Biohackathon in Paris, 2022.
-The goal was to improve deployment and takeup of the web service and to set a roadmap for improving the workflow and explore integration of EuropePMC, OpenCitation and Zenodo services.

 BioHackrXiv publications are generated from markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
-The idea originated from the markdown layout that is used in the Journal of Open Source Software (JOSS)[@JOSS] where Prins used to be part of the editorial board (cite).
+The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout (cite?) that is used in the Journal of Open Source Software (JOSS)[@JOSS] where Prins used to be part of the editorial board (cite?).
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).

-As described in the Elixir 2020 Biohackathon paper (FIXME: cite) metadata is crucial to publications, including acquiring a digital object identifier (DOI).
+As described in the Elixir 2020 Biohackathon paper (cite?) metadata is crucial to publications, including acquiring a digital object identifier (DOI).
 DOIs are permanent URIs to PDFs, so publications can be cited by others.
-One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as IPFS.
+One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as IPFS (cite?).

-In the existing workflow we host BioHackrXiv.org as a - so called - preprint server with the Open Science Foundation (OSF).
+In the existing workflow we host BioHackrXiv.org as a --- so called --- preprint service with the Open Science Foundation (OSF).
 OSF manages the publication submission system and creates a DOI on acceptance.
 A DOI may look like \url{https://doi.org/10.37044/osf.io/km9ux} and should resolve to a hosted PDF.

 For the authors, the current setup, demands writing a paper in a git repository using pandoc flavoured markdown that allows for embedded LaTeX.
 We wrote a preview webservice at \url{http://preview.biohackrxiv.org/} that generates a nice looking PDF from a pasted git URL, or alternatively a zipped up file containing paper.md and paper.bib.
 Next, the main author has to submit the paper through the OSF managed preprint system.
 After a cursory check, one of the editors of BioHackrXiv will accept or reject the paper -- mostly as a curation step against SPAM.
 After acceptance the paper appears online with a DOI and automatically gets included in the EU PMID or EuropePMID, followed by OpenCitations.